mkzia/eas503-notes/_sources/basics.md

 - `print(x)`
 - `print(y)`
 - `y = 34` this is allowed because you can reassign value of a variable with the new value having a different data type in Python;
-This is called Dynamic typing;  C++ statically-typed -- cannot change the variable type.
-Define variable and variable definition will be enforced
+This is called Dynamic typing.
+This is different from statically-typed where you cannot change the variable type once it has been defined.

 - `x = 3.9 * x * (1 - x)`
 - `x = 10`